xieweiAlex/English_Learning/words/2022/words-April.md

+He was bamboozled into joining the club. -
+Kimchi adds a nice bit of crunchy texture and spicy-tart flavor to any kind of fritter or savory pancake.

+The dog bared its teeth in a snarl. -
+The jester brandished his bauble. -
+Bored cats tend to act up.

+They're like a **English garden**. - They're **gardenias**, mostly. -
+I thought I smelt **lilac**. - Yes, there are a few of those, too. -
+The only meal left is a **kosher** meal.

+Banks agreed to offer $13B in loans secured against Twitter - but the lenders **balked at** offering more than that because of the company's limited cash flow. -
+Don't **palter** with the truth. -

+We have this sort of information **on tap**.
+Presumably the intention was to humiliate his **interlocutor** and to show how ineffective the international body has been in this conflict. -
+And sip your water throughout the day instead of **chugging** it.
+I'm reaching for fewer processed snacks and no longer **mistaking** thirst for hunger.

 ## Week 4

 The boy remained as dismal as a **hearse**. -
 I blame my Argentina **lineage**. -
 **Stevia** is another natural alternative to sugar and sugar substitutes. -
 The fermentation process produces **acetic** acid (also found in vinegar) and several other **acidic compounds**, trace levels of alcohol and gases that make it carbonated.

 > So it gives me enormous satisfaction when one of my geeky hobbies **intersects** my professional interests.